ksuderman/galaxy-video-maker/README.md

 The GTN (Galaxy Training Network) has a [wonderful method](https://youtu.be/Gm1MKAwuLxg) for generating slideshows with videos and narration from slides created with Markdown.
 In fact, in the spirit of [eating your own dog food](https://www.computer.org/csdl/magazine/so/2006/03/s3005/13rRUygBwg0) that video was automatically generated from the markdown used to create the slides.

-However, the drawback is that the video are generated on GitHub servers via GitHub actions and there is no stand alone script (yet) to process the slides for a single video.
+However, the drawback is that the video are generated on GitHub servers via GitHub actions and there is no standalone script (yet) to process the slides for a single video.
 In addition on MacOS several of the tools used operate slightly differently, are named differently, or are not available at all (I'm looking at you `ss`).

 This Docker image addresses all of these problems by providing a Ubuntu 20.04 system with all the required software installed and ready to use.